 Kythnos as all the Cycladic islands is mountainous and rocky but it doesn't reach great heights.
 Profitis Ilias is the highest point of the island at just 336 m, the union of two ridges that offer panoramic views of the island.

-In brief, Milos is a spectacular island, of multi-colored volcanic rocks, stunning beaches all wrapped up in a Cycladic atmosphere and hospitality.
+In brief, Milos is a spectacular island, of multi-colored volcanic rocks, and stunning beaches all wrapped up in a Cycladic atmosphere and hospitality.
 And ideal for your Greek islands hiking tour.